charlax/python-education/advanced_python/advanced_python.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Introduction to Advanced Python

 The goal of this article is to broaden your knowledge of Python, exploring some concepts and techniques you might have never heard about.
 I won't go into too much detail, the goal is only to inspire you to research those features and patterns.

-*Note: all examples are run with Python 3.4*
+*Note: all examples are run with Python 3*

 ## Presentation